qfwc258/circuidipity/content/posts/2015-07-07-minimal-debian.md

 ## 12. Where to go next ...

 ... is up to YOU.
 A [home server](https://www.circuidipity.com/home-server/)?
 A workstation with your own [custom desktop](https://www.circuidipity.com/openbox/)?
+I have a [shell script](https://www.circuidipity.com/debian-stable-setup/) that might be of use ... :penguin:

 Happy hacking!